Video Resume: Will It Help You Get Hired Faster?

 Employers Talk: Pros and Cons of Videos

+Mark Pierce, an experienced CEO and executive, encourages candidates to create video resumes if they want to stand out.
 “They’ve taken the initiative to do something that’s above and beyond what’s needed, which is traditionally a resume and a cover letter,” said Pierce.
-“That is a potential indication that this is something they’d also do if they were hired.
-It’s important to find candidates who are willing to do more than the bare minimum to get by, especially with the prevalence of quiet quitting and other similar phenomena.”
+“That is a potential indication that this is something they’d also do if they were hired.”

 Pierce says video resumes can help assess candidates to see if they are fit for an initial interview.